waza-ari/kasapi-php/README.md

 ```
 If you have any feedback, please provide it as comment or issue using GitHub and the URL above.

+##Changelog

+#### Version 0.5

+* Starting from version 0.5, this project is now released under the [MIT license](http://opensource.org/licenses/MIT).
+A copy can also be found in this repository.
+Further, the former GPL license has been removed.

+#### Version 0.4

+* Minor fix to prevent a Warning while fetching parameters from arguments

+#### Version 0.3

+* Initial version of this library, created by [Elias Kuiter](https://github.com/ekuiter/) and extended by [Daniel Herrmann](https://github.com/waza-ari/).
+* Composer support was added.

 ##Credits

 [Elias Kuiter](https://github.com/ekuiter/) created `kasapi-php` to provide an easy way to access All-Inkl's public API.